LinkedIn now has 900+ million members – and continues to be a hotbed of job search activity, with job seekers vying for attention.

 If not, you’ll want to swap out keywords and strengthen your Profile for better results, particularly if you’re in an active job search.

-If you’ve recently made changes to key fields on LinkedIn for better SEO, it’s best to wait for at least a week to gauge any change in your LinkedIn connections or traffic.
+If you’ve recently made changes on LinkedIn for better SEO, it’s best to wait for at least a week to gauge any change in your LinkedIn connections or traffic.
 In the meantime, run a search (using the Search feature at the top of the page) for people with similar titles or credentials.

 Make note of the keywords used in each Profile, and where they appear.
 You’ll gain insights on potential competitors in your field, as well as inspiration for changes you can apply to your own Profile.